anira-project/anira/docs/sphinx/usage.rst

     what anira promises about exceptions is the subject of :doc:`logging`.
 The paragraphs below describe the 2.x runtime's log configuration, which this pre-release still uses.

-The log level (``context.log_level``) is one setting for the whole inference stack: it is applied as the runtime level of ``thl::Logger`` and is forwarded to the logging facilities of the enabled backends — the ONNX Runtime environment severity, the LiteRT environment min-logger severity and the LibTorch/c10 log level, at each engine's init, once per process, when the first model of the engine loads, with the level in effect then (TFLite and ExecuTorch excepted — their prebuilt runtimes offer no runtime logging control).
-A message is emitted when its severity is at or above the configured level; the available levels are ``Debug``, ``Info``, ``Warning`` and ``Error``, where ``Debug`` additionally enables the backends' verbose output.
+The log level (``context.log_level``) is one setting for the whole inference stack: it is applied as the runtime level of ``thl::Logger`` and is forwarded to the logging facilities of the enabled engines — the ONNX Runtime environment severity, the LiteRT environment min-logger severity and the LibTorch/c10 log level, at each engine's init, once per process, when the first model of the engine loads, with the level in effect then (TFLite and ExecuTorch excepted — their prebuilt runtimes offer no runtime logging control).
+A message is emitted when its severity is at or above the configured level; the available levels are ``Debug``, ``Info``, ``Warning`` and ``Error``, where ``Debug`` additionally enables the engines' verbose output.
 The default is ``LogLevel::Info`` in debug builds and ``LogLevel::Error`` in release builds.
 Every level is compiled in on every build type (anira pins tanh-lib's compile-time ceiling, ``THL_LOG_COMPILED_MAX_LEVEL``, to its maximum), so the runtime level is the only filter.

 .. note::
     Like the thread pool, the logging configuration is process-global — and the level also is ``thl::Logger``'s: a host that also uses tanh-lib shares one level with anira.
 If the context configurations in a process disagree, the lowest (most verbose) requested level wins — no session can silence the diagnostics another session asked for — while drain mode, capacity and interval stay those of the first session; every mismatch is reported with a warning.
-The TFLite backend is exempt from the log level — the prebuilt TFLite C library does not export any runtime logging control, so its (rare) log lines are unaffected.
+The TFLite engine is exempt from the log level — the prebuilt TFLite C library does not export any runtime logging control, so its (rare) log lines are unaffected.

 You can also opt out of the auto-managed thread pool entirely and supply your own threads.
 Ask for ``0`` threads (``context.threads(0)``, or ``"num_threads": 0`` in the context file) so the auto-pool stays empty, then create as many threads as you want: in C, ``anira_inference_thread_create(context, &thread, &err)`` of ``anira/abi/thread.h``, then ``anira_inference_thread_start`` (an OS thread anira spawns; it returns a status, ``ANIRA_ERROR_INVALID_STATE`` for a thread already running and ``ANIRA_ERROR_OUT_OF_MEMORY`` when the operating system refused the thread) or ``anira_inference_thread_run_loop`` on a thread of your own, ``anira_inference_thread_stop`` (native: joins), ``anira_inference_thread_has_exited`` (true once the loop returned; what a WebAssembly Worker's owner polls) and ``anira_inference_thread_destroy``; in the 2.x C++ API, :cpp:func:`anira::Core::make_inference_thread`, ``start()`` on each, and either ``stop()`` or simply destroy the returned ``unique_ptr`` to tear them down. ``anira_num_inference_threads`` reports the pool's size and is 0 then.